nagbabu4ever/grpc-poc/README.md

+# About grpc-poc

+This grpc-poc github project is a sample hello world working example.

 # What Is gRPC?
 gRPC is a high performance, open-source universal RPC framework.
 By default it uses Protocol Buffers to define exposed services.